reduxjs/redux/docs/tutorials/quick-start/quick-start-part-3.md

 ## What's Next?

-Now that you know the basic Redux data flow, move on to Part 3, where we'll add some additional functionality to our app and see examples of how to work with the data that's already in the store.
+Now that you know the basic Redux data flow, move on to [Part 4: Using Redux Data](./quick-start-part-4.md), where we'll add some additional functionality to our app and see examples of how to work with the data that's already in the store.